nonatomiclabs/nonatomiclabs.github.io/content/blog/2015-02-09-swift-changing-programming/2015-02-09-swift-changing-programming.md

 Another interesting point is that, as shown amongst others by introduction of M7 motion coprocessor by Apple in iPhone 5S, industry slowly comes back to a CISC architecture, opposed to the current RISC one, meaning concretely communication capabilities between different classic elements (sound card, GPS, etc.) without necessarily going through the CPU runtime.
 We can then think that future of programming will be about specialization in one field, as complex as many fields before.

-Eventally, even if Swift will probably never be available on other platforms than iOS and OS X, it opens a new way to define what programming languages will look like tomorrow, based on ease and efficience with both quick playgrounds and biggest programs, all with a simpler syntax without any compromise about safety.
+Eventally, even if Swift will probably never be available on other platforms than iOS and OS X, it opens a new way to define what programming languages will look like tomorrow, based on ease and efficiency with both quick playgrounds and bigger programs, all with a simpler syntax without any compromise about safety.

-For those who do not want to learn Swift because it is Apple’s exclusive, feel free to do so!
-Apple provides a framework in which we have a lot of capabilities while we do not have to manage a lot of things, thanks to the OS.
-It is sure that if you want to go against Apple’s logic, you will find a lot of bad points against Swift, but if you accept to play in this framework provided by Apple, it is a pleasure to code in Swift.